schollz/_core/docs/content/effects/expand.md

 +++

-The expand effect will reverberate the sound.
-Caution, this effect takes more CPU and memory than other effects and combinations make create instabilities...
+The Expand effect will create a reverberation effect on the sound.
+Please note that this effect consumes more CPU and memory than other effects.
+Using combinations of effects may create instabilities in the system.